mongodb/atlas-sdk-go/MAINTENANCE.md

 ## Introduction

-The GO SDK is an automatically generated library using a highly customized version of the OpenAPI Generator.
-It allows developers to interact with the public MongoDB Atlas V2 API easily.
+The GO SDK is an automatically generated library using a highly customized version of the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
+It allows developers to interact with the public MongoDB [Atlas V2 API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/).

-Developers should be aware that the SDK is generated and will be automatically updated based on changes to the API definition.
-Manual changes to the generated code should be avoided whenever possible, as they might be overwritten during the next generation process.
+Developers should be aware that the SDK is **generated** and will be automatically updated based on changes to the OpenAPI definition.
+Manual changes to the generated code should be avoided, as they will be overwritten during the next generation process.

-The OpenAPI Generator is a powerful tool that takes an OpenAPI Specification (OAS) file (formerly known as Swagger Specification) as input and generates client libraries, server stubs, and other artifacts in multiple programming languages.
-By using the OpenAPI Generator, the GO SDK can quickly adapt to changes in the MongoDB Atlas API and provide an up-to-date and consistent interface for Atlas users.
+The [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) is a powerful tool that takes an OpenAPI Specification (OAS) file (formerly known as Swagger Specification).
+By using the OpenAPI Generator, the Atlas GO SDK can quickly adapt to changes in the MongoDB [Atlas V2 API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/) and provide an up-to-date and consistent interface for Atlas users.

 ## SDK Input